 The power of forgotten data

 One of the most compelling aspects of local execution is the ability to surface value from unstructured, forgotten data.
 Cloud agents typically only see the data you explicitly curate and feed them.
-In contrast, a local agent with system-wide access can "search the whole computer," leading to surprising and valuable insights.
+In contrast, a local agent with system-wide access can "search the whole computer," leading to surprising and valuable insights — a discovery-oriented approach that is reshaping how companies think about operations automation and institutional knowledge management.

 A striking example of this capability involves a user who asked a local agent to look through their computer and construct a narrative of their last year.
 The result was shockingly accurate and detailed, pulling information the user had completely forgotten.
 The agent discovered audio files - recordings made every Sunday more than a year prior - and synthesized them into the narrative.
 The user had no recollection of these files, but the agent found them because it had unrestricted access to the local environment.